Alexever17/novelslist/README.md

 ## Packages

+All Packages used were amazing and I hope anyone who stumbles upon them will try them out.
+It was a privilage and pleasure to work with these components:

-- [UIkit](https://getuikit.com/). - Overall great and flexible css library and additional functionality like a carousel.
+- [UIkit](https://getuikit.com/) - Overall great and flexible css library and additional functionality like a carousel.
-- [vue.js](https://vuejs.org/). - My prefered front end library.
+- [vue.js](https://vuejs.org/) - My prefered front end library.
 Vue is amazing
+- [firebase](https://firebase.google.com/) - Great database solution and free for small websites.
+Made by google
 - [vue-good-table](https://xaksis.github.io/vue-good-table/) - Great and superbly powerful vue component for tables.
+- [vue-chartjs](https://vue-chartjs.org/) - Great wrapper for chart.js on the vue.js Plattform
+- [random-color](https://www.npmjs.com/package/random-color) - Nice package to create random colors with flexible requirements
+- [color-blend](https://www.npmjs.com/package/color-blend) - Cool package to blend 2 colors together.
+A bit formating is necessary
+- [vue-cookie-law](https://www.npmjs.com/package/vue-cookie-law) - Simple cookie compliency component which was very easy to install.
+Great stuff

 ## Author(s)